enkidevs/react-search-input/README.md

 Return a function which can be used to filter an array. `keys` can be `String`, `[String]` or `null`.

-If an array `keys` is an array, the function will return true if at least one of the keys of the item matches the serch term.
+If an array `keys` is an array, the function will return true if at least one of the keys of the item matches the search term.

 ### Static Methods